 You have two choices:

-- Add the search term as a negative exact to avoid further spend.
+- Add the search term as a negative exact match to avoid further spend.

 - Add the search term as a positive exact match keyword and significantly lower the bid for that keyword (don’t forget to block the same keyword out as negative exact for your broad match/auto campaigns).